 Kafein Café Bar (5-minute walk) has excellent lavender gin and tonics.
 Opt for a comfy couch in the basement.
-Or, for the youthful exuberence, hop into a cab and head to Candi (15-minute by taxi) for cocktails, gumball machines and fun.
+Or, for the youthful exuberence, hop into a cab and head to Candi (15-minute by taxi) for cocktails, gumball machines, and general fun-having.

 WHY WE LIKE IT